Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/structure_intro.md

 ## Determining protein structure is fundamental to understanding protein function

 In the [introduction](home), we showed the polypeptide chain for the SARS-CoV-2 spike protein.
-After the polypeptide chain is formed, it will "fold" into a three-dimensional shape; this folding happens without any outside influence, and the same polypeptide chain will almost always fold back into the same 3-D structure in a manner of microseconds.
+After this polypeptide chain is formed, it will "fold" into a three-dimensional shape and attach to the exterior of the virus.
+The folding process occurs spontaneously and without any outside influence, and the same polypeptide chain will almost always fold into the same 3-D structure in a manner of microseconds.
 This means that nature is applying some "magic algorithm" that produces the folded structure of a protein from its sequence of amino acids.
 But how does this algorithm work?

 Predicting the folded structure of a polypeptide is called the **structure prediction problem**, and this problem is simple to state but deceptively difficult to solve.
 In fact, it has been an active area of biological research for several decades.

 Why do we care about protein structure?
 Knowing a protein's structure is essential to determining its function and how it interacts with other proteins or molecules in its environment.
-(Lest you think that protein function is understood, there are still a few thousand proteins in humans alone whose function is unknown.)
+Determining protein function is still an active area of research: there are still a few thousand proteins in humans alone whose function is unknown.

-Furthermore, understanding protein interactions underlies a huge amount of biological research.
-For example, a disease may be caused by a faulty protein, in which case researchers want to find a drug (i.e., some other chemical substance) that binds to the protein and causes some change of interest in that protein, such as inhibiting its behavior.
+Furthermore,  a huge amount of biological research is devoted to understanding protein interactions.
+For example, a disease may be caused by a faulty protein, in which case researchers want to find a drug that binds to the protein and causes some change of interest in that protein, such as inhibiting its behavior.

 For a more visual example of how protein structure affects protein function, consider the following video of a ribosome (which is a complex of RNA and proteins) translating a messenger RNA into protein.
-For translation to succeed, the ribosome needs to have a very precise shape including a "slot" that the messenger RNA strand can fit into and be read.
+For translation to succeed, the ribosome needs to have a very precise shape, including a "slot" into which the messenger RNA strand can fit.

 {% include video id="TfYf_rPWUdY" provider="youtube" %}

 As we have seen throughout this course, molecular interactions are ruled by probability.
 Any two molecules may *interact*, but their rate of *dissociation* will be much higher if they do not fit together well.
-Furthermore, two interacting molecules need not only to collide with each other but also have the correct orientation in order to fit together.
+Furthermore, two colliding molecules need to have the correct orientation in order to produce an interaction

 Because structure prediction is such a fundamental problem, researchers wish to catalog the varied shapes of different proteins.
-This variety is evident in the figure below, which shows each "protein of the month" in 2020 named by the **Protein Data Bank** (**PDB**).
-Yet these proteins are submicroscopic, so how do we know their structures?
+This variety is evident in the figure below, which shows the "proteins of the month" in 2020 named by the **Protein Data Bank** (**PDB**).
+Yet the question remains: how do we know these protein structures?

 [![image-center](../assets/images/600px/different_protein_shapes_2020.jpg){: .align-center}](../assets/images/different_protein_shapes_2020.jpg)
 Each "molecule of the month" in 2020 named by the PDB.
 These proteins have widely varying shapes and accomplish a wide variety of cellular tasks.
 Note that the SARS-CoV-2 spike protein was the molecule of the month in June 2020.
 Source: <a href="https://pdb101.rcsb.org/motm/motm-by-date" target="_blank">https://pdb101.rcsb.org/motm/motm-by-date</a>.